 Following right-of-way laws at stop signs, traffic signals, crosswalks, and roundabouts is a key element in safe driving.
 It's worth noting again that states may handle these laws differently.
 To review your state's right-of-way laws, visit your state DMV's website.

-IIHS survey of red lights, injuries, and deaths (PDF)
+ATS compiles stats on red lights, injuries, and deaths (PDF)

 Learn just how dangerous it is to run a red light.

 More about car insurance